stasgm/my-next-film-list/README.md

 ### 1. Setup mongodb in docker

-- copy `.env.example` to `.env.local` and update `.env.local` with your data
+- Copy `.env.example` to `.env.local` and update `.env.local` with your data (e.g., database credentials).
-- run `pnpm run dev-local:docker` to build and start mongodb in docker
+- Run `pnpm run dev-local:docker` to build and start MongoDB in Docker.

 #### Extra docs